About Me

 Bringing an idea to life through the art of underwater photography begins long before the first shutter click.

 Before I fly to any of the many reefs where I have created images, I have reviewed what species of animals have been found in the location and have studied their natural habitat.
 I have considered the corals and sponges if any that may exist in the habitat.
 I typically will mull over how I want to create the images I hope to make.
+Sometimes the conditions at the surface are excellent, sometimes they are very difficult.
+Weather, waves, temperature, currents, thermoclines and more can effect what images I hope to create.

 Every dive begins with a decision that shapes the entire day’s work — one that cannot be undone once I enter the water.
 I must choose whether to shoot with a wide-angle or a macro lens.
 There is no “one-lens-fits-all” solution for underwater photography, and lenses cannot be changed once submerged.
 This choice determines not only the style of imagery I can capture but often whether a once-in-a-lifetime encounter becomes an image — or simply a memory.